 - Any student who withdraws from a study abroad program must notify the Study Abroad Office in writing (firstname.lastname@example.org).
 1, 2

-- The NC State Study Abroad Office portion of the application charge is only refundable if the student is not accepted to the program or the program is canceled.
+- The NC State Study Abroad Office portion of the admin fee is only refundable if the student is not accepted to the program or the program is canceled.

-- Students who withdraw their application at any time, before or after the decision date, will not be refunded the application charge.
+- Students who withdraw their application at any time, before or after the decision date, will not be refunded the admin fee.

-- A student who withdraws may transfer the NC State Study Abroad Office portion of the application charge to a program during the same or future year.
+- A student who withdraws may transfer the NC State Study Abroad Office portion of the admin fee to a program during the same or future year.